 - If you are doing a lot of jam, an immersion blender is perfect.
 I love my Cuisinart.
 I have had it for several years and it has held up great.
 I think buying one with the extra attachments is worth it!
 Costco sometimes carries this too.

-- Crank up the AC and put a giant fan in the kitchen.
-I make sure the temperatures stay reasonable.
+- Crank up the AC and put a giant fan in the kitchen to counteract the heat.

 - Drink lots of water.
 Staying well hydrated helps me keep my energy up.
 It’s so simple but so important!

 - Clean the kitchen and prepare everything the day before.
 I try to have everything set out, jars washed and a clean work space to use the night before.
 I use the dish washer to wash all of my jars.

 - Have a few extra jars clean and ready.
 Also go through a checklist and make sure you have all the sugar, vinegar or other supplies you need!